 Knowage offers a simple collaborative tool to share notes and comments on documents, allowing users to share information and receive feedback.
-This may be useful, for example, to limit the number of exchanged e-mails: notes can be stored online and are accessible to all users sharing the same access rights.
-Each user can add a single note to a single document.
+This may be useful, for example, to limit the number of exchanged e-mails: notes can

 Click on Notes in the contextual menu of the document toolbar.
 In this way a text editor opens where you can type your comment.
 Make it private or public (i.e., accessible to users with the same rights as you) by selecting the preference in the appropriate box.
 Click Save to confirm.
 All public comments from all users, as well as your private notes, will be shown the next time you open this window.
 If you want to edit or delete a note, click on the Rate document corresponding symbols in the Note list tab.
 You can also export the note in PDF or RTF format.